timo2009/admin/Version 3/x.1/readme.txt

 Admin is created by Timo Streich!
 ________________________________________________________________________

-Version 2.1
+Version 3.1

 New Functions:
-- more than one File can loaded up
-- Reset User Password
-- Password is saved with Hash Funktion
-- New Log and List View
+- cloud and file manager seperated
-- Bugfixing
+- file access links
+- possibility to manage a hole ecosystem

 User language:
 German

 !!!
-This Version is not finish !!!
+This Version is finish !!!